 What to Expect

-Many of the questions will relate to common everyday calculations, checks, acronyms, policies, and procedures that you should already be familiar with as a result of your training.
+Many of the questions will relate to common everyday calculations, checks, acronyms, policies, and procedures that you should already be familiar with due to your training.

 Other questions will be scenario based and designed to see what you do when faced with a new situation.
 How do you apply your existing knowledge?
 What would you actually do if you were in the cockpit and encountered the given scenario?
 This is what the oral exam is testing for: are you prepared to be a competent and safe pilot?

-The bulk of the oral exam will take place on the ground before your flight, however, expect the DPE to continue to ask questions once you are in the air as well.
+The bulk of the oral exam will take place on the ground before your flight, however, expect the DPE to continue to ask questions once you are in the air.

-Wishing you had a realistic preview of what the oral exam looks like – the format, the types of questions, etc.?
-You’re in luck – you can actually watch a full-length private pilot oral exam online.
+Wishing you had a realistic preview of what the oral exam looks like – the format, the types of questions, etc. You’re lucky–you can watch a full-length private pilot oral exam online.

 Thanks to the wonders of the internet, fellow private pilots who have recently passed their own checkrides can share their proven successful study strategies with others.
 This gives you a great idea of what techniques work in real life and can help you to focus your study efforts.